ECFMG Certification Cost

 These are real totals based on the verified 2026 fees above.
 Translation fees are not included and depend on your documents.

-ECFMG certification fees are largely fixed.
-The one area where IMGs control significant spending is the ERAS application itself β and most IMGs are significantly overspending here.
+ECFMG Certification Cost fees are largely fixed.
+The one area where IMGs control significant spending is the residency application itself β through ERAS (AAMC) β and most IMGs are significantly overspending here.

 ERAS charges on a per-application basis within each specialty.
 The 2025 fee structure charges $11 for the first 30 applications and $30 per application beyond 30.
 An IMG who applies to 100 programs pays: